Our website will be down for maintenance between 10am and midday, Monday 23 December. Sorry for any inconvenience.

 Your Holiday Hub

-The Your Holiday Hub (YHH) programme runs over the winter, easter and summer holidays for children and young people aged four to 16 to access food and activities during the school holidays.
+The Your Holiday Hub (YHH) programme runs over the winter, easter and summer holidays for families with children and young people in reception to year 11 who recieve benefits related free school meals.

-Free places are available for children and young people who are eligible and in receipt of free school meals, alongside paid for places, at a wide range of exciting venues across the city.
+Fully funded places are available for children and young people who are eligible and in receipt of free school meals, at a wide range of exciting venues across the city.

 Children's Centres provide a welcoming place to connect with other families and to get information and advice from a range of services.